Next Imperial Power

 Daniel prospered under the reigns of “Darius

-in chapter 3.
-In both stories, the Jewish exiles had aroused jealousy among the
+in chapter 3 of the book.
+In both stories, the Jewish exiles aroused jealousy

-king’s edict because of their higher allegiance to Yahweh, and in both, they were
+king’s edict because of their higher allegiance to Yahweh, and in both, they are

 miraculously delivered from death.
-Both stories concluded with the king issuing
+Both stories conclude with the king issuing decrees

-decrees to honor the God of Israel.
-Both incidents demonstrated that Yahweh was
+to honor the God of Israel.
+Both incidents demonstrate that Yahweh is in full

-in full control of history.
-The rise and fall of empires and the welfare of
+control of history.
+The rise and fall of empires and the welfare of His people are

 Comments